 - 1. Attend the PTA program Information session. - 2.
 Complete Florida National University's Admission Application (please refer to the FNU University Catalog page 23) and return to Admissions Representative. - a.
 Students must score 19 or greater on the ACT, 880 or greater on the SAT or be placed no lower than ENC 1101 and/or MAC 1105 on the College Success exam. - 3.
-All applicants must request official academic transcripts from high school and/or colleges and forward them to the Campus Registrar.

-- 4. Have at minimum an overall 3.0 GPA in all prerequisite courses (including no less than a "B" in Intro to Physical Therapy, and all science and math courses). - 5.
+All applicants must request official academic transcripts from high school and/or colleges and forward them to the Campus Registrar. - 4.
+Have at minimum an overall 3.0 GPA in all prerequisite courses (including no less than a "B" in Intro to Physical Therapy, and all science and math courses). - 5.
 Complete PTA program application and checklist (included in the application packet) - 6.
 Present journal documentation of 25 hours of observation of a physical therapist and/or physical therapist assistant in a clinic, facility or hospital.
 Supervising clinician signature is required.
 (Form included in application packet). - 7.
 Complete the ETS Profile Proficiency and HEIghten Written Communication exams scoring at minimum 411 and 155 respectively. - 8.
 Provide three official and unopened personal reference forms.
 (Forms included in application packet) - a.
-One Academic reference (from professor only) - b.
-One Employer reference - c.
+One Employer reference - b.
 One Observation hours' reference - 9.
-Submit admissions essay (Form included in application packet) - 10.Complete on-site written assignment - 11.Submit signed Technical Standards form. - 12.Complete a Level 2 Federal & AHCA Background Check. - 13.Complete an Interview with the PTA Program Faculty
+Complete on-site written assignment - 10.
+Submit signed Technical Standards form. - 11.
+Complete a Level 2 Federal & AHCA Background Check. - 12.
+Complete an Interview with the PTA Program Faculty